 Hot Tips For Getting into Abu Dhabi’s Popular Tourist Attractions FREE (or Discounted!)

 Whilst we cannot promise you entry into the Yas Island theme parks or a ride on the world’s fastest roller coaster totally free, we can guide you to where there might be a deal to be had on some of Abu Dhabi’s paid attractions:

 - Over summer, kids can go free to the likes of Yas Waterworld, Warner Bros World Abu Dhabi and Ferrari World with two paying adults – family deals like this tend to run for a limited time period from June to September.

 - Pick yourself up the popular savings app The Entertainer – it comes in an annual package or a free ‘lite’ bundle with dozens of 2-4-1 or buy one get one free style discounts on top Abu Dhabi dining spots and attractions, so at least one of your goes FREE!

 - For Abu Dhabi residents entitled to a Fazaa card, use it!
-So many places offer discounts to card holders but they may not be openly advertised or disclosed; from tourist attractions to play centers, retail shops and restaurants.
+So many places offer discounts to cardholders, but they may not be openly advertised or disclosed, from tourist attractions to play centres, retail shops and restaurants.

 FREE Transport in Abu Dhabi

 Some more money-saving tips in Abu Dhabi you may not be aware of: